DamoM73/anvil-python-tutorials/09_set_start_component.md

 ## Running code upon loading

-This is much easier than if first seems.
+This is much easier than it first seems.
 If you look at the **MainForm** code you will notice a comment on line 14.

 ```{code-block} python
 :linenos: